Teaching maths to kids isn't an easy task.

 Dyslexia is a Specific Learning Difficulty (SpLD) which causes problems with reading, writing, spelling and processing information.

-SpLDs such as dyslexia and it lesser known cousins, dyscalculia, dysgraphia and dyspraxia aren’t just detrimental to a person’s academic career, but their day-to-day lives as they affect short-term and working memory, concentration and organisation.
+SpLDs such as dyslexia and it lesser known cousins, dyscalculia, dysgraphia and dyspraxia aren't just detrimental to a person's academic career, but their day-to-day lives as they affect short-term and working memory, concentration and organisation.
+Typically associated as a reading disorder, dyslexia also affects a child's comprehension of maths concepts.

 Whatever a student's SpLD, it is crucial that they don't feel overwhelmed when learning maths or any other subject, so that they are not at risk of falling behind their classmates.